 Our Advice: When applying for uni, keep the end goal in mind.
 Yes, you need a degree – but employers also want to see relevant experience on your CV.
 Know how you will get this experience before you sign up for any course.

-Ella, studying fashion business says,”I did what my Careers Advisor at school wanted me to do, instead of what I actually really wanted to do.”
+Ella, studying fashion business says,”I did what my parents wanted me to do, instead of what I actually really wanted to do.”
 Once Ella had the confidence to trust in her own choices, she switched to the course she had really wanted to do in the first place.
-She’s now thriving, studying an industry she was truly passionate about!
+She’s now thriving, studying an industry she is truly passionate about!

-Whilst the information Career Advisors share is often very important and helpful, it may not always reflect the journey or goals we set for ourselves.
+Whilst advice from well-meaning parents (who want what’s best for us) is very important and helpful, it may not always reflect our own goals.
 In the words of first-year student Samantha, “Above all, be true to you.”

 Our Advice: Pick an industry – then a course.
 Choose an industry you think you can continue to grow and develop in for many years to come.
 Marketing for example is always evolving can offer career longevity.
 Entrepreneurship can set you up to run your own business, if you feel that’s the road you’d like head down when you have some business experience.